Gardens At The Leaf in Winnipeg, Manitoba

 I love to visit gardens when I travel (and at home).
 Most of the gardens I’ve written about on this blog are well-established with years of history.
 It was interesting to visit a new garden.
 Work on Gardens at The Leaf began in the summer of 2017.
 The shrubs and trees planted are still young, but not all of the garden feels new.
 It has been created amidst a landscape of mature trees.

-The Leaf Building at one end of the gardens is still under construction and scheduled to open in late 2022.
-This indoor, multi-seasonal attraction will contain a tropical biome, a Mediterranean biome, a display house showcasing rotating floral exhibits with global themes, and the Shirley Richardson Butterfly Garden.
-The Shirley Richardson Butterfly Garden is currently located within Assiniboine Park Zoo.
-The Leaf will also feature the tallest indoor waterfall in Canada.
-Although the Leaf is still under construction, the outdoor gardens around it are ready and open to the public.
+The Leaf Building at one end of the gardens opened in late 2022.
+This indoor, multi-seasonal attraction contains a tropical biome, a Mediterranean biome, a display house showcasing rotating floral exhibits with global themes, and the Shirley Richardson Butterfly Garden.
+The Leaf also features the tallest indoor waterfall in Canada.
+For more information about The Leaf, read my post The Leaf Tropical Gardens In Winnipeg.

 Indigenous Peoples Garden